Disabled Students’ Allowance (DSA)

 - Students from Scotland: Student Awards Agency for Scotland (SAAS)

-- Students from Northern Ireland: Student Finance Northern Ireland (SFNI)
+- Students from England Wales or Northern Ireland

 If you are studying at postgraduate level (including PhD level) you may still be eligible to claim DSA.
 The organisation you apply to for DSA will be determined by the organisation which is funding your research e.g. if your research is funded by the ESRC then you will need to approach the ESRC regarding a DSA claim.